Rudd-O/hassmpris_agent/README.md

 A window will pop up, with a slider to turn the agent on.
 Slide the slider to the *on* position to start the agent.
 From then on, the agent will auto start every time you log in.

+#### Manually (e.g. in a headless scenario)

+Run the program `hassmpris-agent`.
+This program must be run **after** the session has a successfully-executed D-Bus session daemon, otherwise the D-Bus client within the program will attempt to auto-launch D-Bus and this will not work without an X11 or Wayland graphical session.

+The program should work without issue in a headless session, providing remote access to any media players sharing the same D-Bus session with the agent.
+If it does not, please file an issue in this project's Github repository.

 ### Firewall rules